jonshiach/graphics-notes/_pages/06_3D_worlds.md

     \begin{pmatrix} \dfrac{near}{right}x \\ \dfrac{near}{top}y \\ Az + B \\ -z \end{pmatrix}
 \end{align*} $$

 where $A$ and $B$ are placeholder variables for now.
-Since we divide homogeneous co-ordinates by the fourth element then the projected co-ordinates are
+Since we divide homogeneous coordinates by the fourth element then the projected coordinates are

 $$ \begin{align*}
     \begin{pmatrix} x' \\ y' \\ z' \\ 1 \end{pmatrix} =